brnhensley/PartnerScraperTool/README.md

 ## Support and contact details

-No further support of this tool is allowed after the internship was completed.
+No further support of this tool is allowed after September 20, 2019.

 ## Technologies Used